Student Success Stories

 Patrick transferred to Central as a junior from West Point.
 Already a stand-out soccer player, Pat played a critical role as a starter on the CMU varsity squad throughout his two years in Fayette.
 Patrick also earned accolades in the classroom, earning membership in Pi Gamma Mu, the international social science society.
 As a senior Patrick was selected for the General Lewis M. Means Award for Excellence in the Study of Political Science.
-Patrick was selected for admission to law school at Oklahoma City University, where he is pursuing his interest in labor law.
+Patrick was selected for admission to law school at Oklahoma City University for the fall 2011 class, where he plans to pursue his interest in labor law.

 Eldar F. Rizvanov '12

-Eldar came to CMU from Sterlitamak, Russia, via Uzbekistan and Vienna, Mo.
+Eldar came to CMU from Sterlitamak, Russia, via Uzbekistan and Vienna, Missouri.
 His exemplary academic efforts at Central earned him many and varied recognitions during his four year undergraduate career, including admission into Pi Gamma Mu, the international social science honor society, and the General Lewis M. Means Award for Excellence in the Study of Political Science.
-He received his bachelors degree with honors in political science.
-During his undergraduate days Eldar worked as a student employee for CMUs Office of Admissions, and played trombone in the Eagles Marching and Concert Bands.
+He received his bachelor's degree with honors in political science.
+During his undergraduate days Eldar worked as a student employee for CMU's Office of Admissions, and played trombone in the Eagles Marching and Concert Bands.
 He also served as a research assistant for Dr. John Carter, working with the professor on a research monograph that will be published as a book during 2013.
-In fall 2013 Eldar will begin graduate studies in political science at the University of Missouri, where he has been selected for a graduate research assistantship, and a full waiver.
+In fall 2013 Eldar will begin graduate studies in political science at the University of Missouri, where he has been selected for a graduate research assistantship, and a full waiver of tuition and fees.

 Cameron M. Yates '13